-With my beliefs very much in fresh, seasonal and local, I have been promoting the many wonderful suppliers that we have here in Norfolk.
-I truly feel that as a county, we are blessed, to have so many individual producers who take the fruits of the land and turn them into something great – oil, bread, cheese, butter, even vodka!
+I very much believe in fresh, seasonal and local produce, and I spent the early years of this website promoting the many wonderful suppliers that we have here in Norfolk.
+I truly feel that as a county, we are blessed to have so many individual producers who take the fruits of the land and turn them into something great – from oil and bread to cheese and butter, and even gin and vodka!

 A bit about me…

 I was born and raised on a farm in Norfolk, UK, and thus I have been very lucky to have access to much fresh, local produce all my life.
 This very much is at the heart of my cooking – local, fresh, seasonal food should be enjoyed all year around.
 After all, who wants to eat asparagus in December when it has flown all the way from Peru but still looks bright and green and fresh?
 Certainly not me!
 I hate to think just how many chemicals have been added to food such as this to transport it around the world and keep it ‘fresh’!
 And don’t get me started on the food miles…

 Between early 2012 and the end of 2016, I was intolerant to wheat – hence starting ‘The Delicate Diner’.
 The world of ‘Delicate Dining’ has grown considerably in the past few years but for many of us, especially those that suffer Coeliac Disease, it remains a necessity rather than a ‘lifestyle choice’.
 Since the end of 2016, I have enjoyed having the ‘crunch factor’ back in my diet as wheat no longer seems to affect me in the same way that it did before.
 However, my long-held intolerance to lactose remains – something that can thankfully be self-managed – as do my allergies to mussels and oranges.
 Yes, oranges – a migraine trigger, and the worst kind of migraine, too.
 While I may no longer be avoiding wheat, The Delicate Diner remains – looking for wonderful food in a modern world where quality is often overlooked for economy.